spice-herald/detprocess/README.md

 ### Available Base Features

 The available features to extract are stored as the static methods of `detprocess.FeatureExtractors`.
 Each of these methods take your data and extract that specific feature from each event.
-Th

 At this time, the available features are: